If you’re wondering what is Catholic guilt, this guide should help you. It features 24 insights into guilt as it relates to this religion.

 18. How Common Is Catholic Guilt About Sexuality?

-In a 2013 YouGov poll, Catholics were asked about their guilt surrounding premarital and extramarital sex, as well as the use of pornography and contraception.
+In a 2013 YouGov poll, Catholics were asked about their guilt surrounding premarital and extramarital sex, as well as the use of adult movies and contraception.
 Just 14% said they would feel guilty about most or all of these.
 That’s compared to 16% of all religious people and 3% of non-religious people.

 Catholic Guilt And Depression